spanner/radiant-reader-extension/README.md

 ## Status

 Compatible with radiant 0.9.2, which isn't out yet.
-You can use the preconfiguration branch of radiant edge to try this out.
-Expect changes.
+You can use radiant edge to try this out.
+Expect small changes in support of the new forum and group releases.
+Multi-site compatibility fixes are likely too.

 ## Requirements